Extreme Event Aware ($\eta$-) Learning: Results

 \subsection{A 2D-to-1D Toy Problem}

+The numerical results presented henceforth serve as proof-of-concept validations of the \(\eta\)-learning method.
+Specifically, we consistently operate under the ideal assumption that \(\nu_0 = y_\# \mu\) attaching to our developed theory if not explicitly mentioned otherwise.
+The process of obtaining a certified \(\nu_0\), if not available beforehand, is application-specific and thus remains an area for future exploration.
+Additionally, we employ the widely adopted quadratic loss function defined in equation \eqref{eq:l2-loss}.
+The ERM estimator will thus be referred to as the Mean-Squared-Error (MSE) estimator.
+The function class $\Fc_\theta$ in both \eqref{eq:geneces} and \eqref{eq:geneces-u} is taken as a neural network (NN) \cite{goodfellow2016deep} for all cases.
+We also comment that we refer to PDFs as being approximated from well-calibrated, high-fidelity kernel density estimators (KDEs) using standard packages (e.g. \texttt{scipy.stats} \cite{2020SciPy-NMeth}).
+All other relevant details are included in the SI under the respective sections.

-To begin, we consider a toy problem for \eqref{eq:geneces}, aimed at directly approximating the nonlinear map $y$.
-Let $x \stackrel{d}{=} X \in \Re^2$ be an isotropic Gaussian random variable, $X \sim \mu = \Nc(0,\sigma^2I)$, where \( \sigma^2 = 10 \).
-The true mapping is constructed as a superposition of multiple Gaussian functions, the one of which with the smallest variance is situated in the tail region.
+We begin with a toy problem for \eqref{eq:geneces}, aimed at directly approximating the nonlinear map $y$.
+Let $\bfx \stackrel{d}{=} X \in \Re^2$ be an isotropic Gaussian random variable, $X \sim \mu = \Nc(0,\sigma^2I)$, where \( \sigma^2 = 10 \).
+The true mapping is constructed as a superposition of multiple Gaussian functions, one of which, with the smallest variance, is situated in the tail region.
 This particular peak represents the extreme of interest.
-The visualization of $y$ is shown in Fig. \ref{fig:toy1d-map-compare}, with its explicit formula stated in Appendix \ref{appxsec:toy1d}.
-The training data is constructed by sampling $n=100$ points in the input space, explicitly bypassing the targeted extreme region, as illustrated in the leftmost plot of Fig. \ref{fig:toy1d-map-compare}.
+The visualization of $y$ is shown in Fig. \ref{fig:toy1d-map-compare}, with its explicit formula stated in the SI.
+The training data are constructed by sampling $n=100$ points in the input space, explicitly bypassing the targeted extreme region, as illustrated in the leftmost plot of Fig. \ref{fig:toy1d-map-compare}.
 This setup reflects a data-limited regime.